Baarrbb/inception/README.md

 **`if [ ! "$(ls -A  $path)" ]; then`**

 Checks if the directory `/var/www/html` is empty.
 If it is empty, the following commands are executed.
-If it's not it means that the Wordpress is already set, it is possible because we have a persisting volume.
+If it's not it means that the Wordpress is already set up, it is possible because we have a persisting volume.

-`wp core download --allow-root --path=$path --quiet` : downloads the WordPress core files into the specified directory (`/var/www/html`) and allow downloads from root user.
+`wp core download --allow-root --path=$path --quiet` : downloads the latest WordPress version into the specified directory (`/var/www/html`) and allow downloads from root user.

-`wp config create --allow-root --dbname=$DB_NAME --dbuser=$DB_USER --dbpass=$DB_PASSWD --dbhost=$WP_HOST_DB --quiet` : generates the cp-config.php with the specified database credentials.
+`wp config create --allow-root --dbname=$DB_NAME --dbuser=$DB_USER --dbpass=$DB_PASSWD --dbhost=$WP_HOST_DB --quiet` : generates the configuration file `wp-config.php` and set up the database credentials for our installation.

 `wp core install --allow-root --path=$path --url=$DOMAIN_NAME --title="Inception" --admin_user=$WP_ADMIN --admin_password=$WP_ADMIN_PASSWD --admin_email=$WP_ADMIN_EMAIL` : installs WordPress with the specified site URL, title and admin user credentials.